 After letting the report feature gather data for a while and adding it to your policy (we recommend leaving it in report mode for at least a week), the Content Security policy can be enforced by enabling the ‘Enforce Content Security Policy’ option:

 Once the Content Security Policy rules are enforced, content that is not explicitly allowed is prevented from running on your website.

 Keeping your Content Security Policy up-to-date

-Since adding new content can result in new violations, we recommend to keep close tabs on the Content Security Policy tab to see if any new rules have to be added to your Content Security Policy.
-The ‘Settings->SSL’ tab will show a notice when a new violation has been found:
+Since adding new content can result in new violations, we recommend keeping close tabs on the Content Security Policy section to see if any new rules have to be added to your Content Security Policy.
+The Really Simple SSL Dashboard (Settings -> SSL) will show a notification when a new violation has been found: